balena-io-hardware/fin-info-doc/documentation/markdown/accesories/aluminium-case/user_guide/user_guide.md

 - Remove the protective layer from the 10mm x 10mm thermal pad (4) and apply it to the Compute Module thermal disipation point of contact, then remove the other protective layer from it
 - Position the balenaFin so that the side with the 2 black plastic power connectors faces the side of the case with more area
 - If your balenaFin has a cellular or radio modem mounted on the mPCIe socket, connect to it one of the antenna connectors uFL from the rear side (1.6) before proceeding to the next step
-- screw in the 4 standoffs.
+- Screw in the 4 standoffs.
 (If you plan to add a HAT, only screw in 3 leaving the closes hole to the HAT header free)

 ![Fin lid assembly 1](./pictures/3_1.jpg)
 ![Fin lid assembly 2](./pictures/3_2.jpg)